The 6 kinds of travellers who need Bermuda now

 … a time-pressed adventurer

 Free of jet lag, you can start exploring immediately.
 One good place to do so?
 Crystal Caves, where Mark Twain is reported to have been the first foreign tourist in 1908: “We visited a wonderful cave … ” he wrote.
 “The most beautiful cave in the world, I suppose.
 We descended 150 steps and stood in a splendid place 250 feet long & 30 or 40 wide, with a brilliant lake of clear water under our feet and all the roof overhead splendid with shining stalactites, thousands and thousands of them as white as sugar, and thousands and thousands brown and pink and other tints.”
-Though you’ll need to pre-book because of Covid considerations (call +1 441 293 0640), little else has changed since Twain’s visit to one of the island’s largest and most awe-inspiring cave systems.
+Though it's recommended you pre-book your tour (call +1 441 293 0640), little else has changed since Twain’s visit to one of the island’s largest and most awe-inspiring cave systems.
 As you’ll see from the pontoon bridge that floats over the waters that are still so brilliant and clear, the intricacies of the formations below the surface will rival those overhead.

 Another kind of below-the-surface adventure the island is known for: otherworldly snorkelling and diving.
 That transparent turquoise ring around the island that you can’t fail to notice as you’re landing here is a good tell: From many a beach, you can simply wade into the water, start swimming, and come mask-to-Technicolor face with countless reef dwellers (not least, the endemic Bermuda Creole Wrasse).
 A few favourite snorkelling beaches to consider: Church Bay, Tobacco Bay and — as the name would suggest — Snorkel Park in the historic Royal Navy Dockyard.